sharynjs/sharyn/README.md

 #### 🌐 Web

 - [**@sharyn/browser**](https://github.com/sharynjs/sharyn-browser) – Helpers for code that runs in the browser
-- 🏗️ [**@sharyn/shared**](https://github.com/sharynjs/sharyn/blob/master/packages/shared/README.md) – Helpers that can be used by both the client and the server
 - 🏗️ [**@sharyn/redux**](https://github.com/sharynjs/sharyn/blob/master/packages/redux/README.md) – Redux helpers

 ### Credits